-Description Amended Budget YTD \$ Actual YTD \$ Variance Positive/ (Negative) Capital grants, subsidies and contributions Grant revenue is recognised as expenditure is incurred and performance obligations met.
-Revenue has been budgeted but not yet received/recognised for the following projects: Low-Cost Urban Road projects 5,830,933 1,497,692 (4,333,241) Roads to Recovery projects .,, , , , , , , (,===, , Riverside Gardens Urban Forest Rudlock Reserve Lightning Park facility upgrade
+Description Amended Budget YTD \$ Actual YTD \$ Variance Positive/ (Negative)

+Capital grants, subsidies and contributions

+Grant revenue is recognised as expenditure is incurred and performance obligations met.
+Revenue has been budgeted but not yet received/recognised for the following projects: 1,497,692 (4.333,241)

+Low-Cost Urban Road projects 5,830,933

+Roads to Recovery projects .,, ( ,===, ,

+Riverside Gardens Urban Forest

+Rudlock Reserve

+Lightning Park facility upgrade

 Description Amended Budget YTD \$ Actual YTD \$ Variance Positive/ (Negative) Proceeds from disposal of assets The variance is largely due to revenue from land disposals as per Council resolution OCM 30/04/24 that has no net budget impact with funds to be transferred to reserve.
-This variance has been offset by lower than anticipated proceeds from plant and fleet disposals which are expected to occur later in the financial year. solution OCM 30/04/24 that has no net funds to be transferred to reserve.
-This en offset by lower than anticipated plant and fleet disposals which are Payments for property, plant, and equipment The variance is due to several projects being behind the year-to-date budget such as Network Infrastructure Replacement Program (\$347K), Bayswater Waves Roof Renewal (\$304K), Waste Transfer Station Renewal (\$300K), Civic Centre Aircon Renewal (\$290K) and End User Devices Replacement Program (\$274K).
+This variance has been offset by lower than anticipated proceeds from plant and fleet disposals which are expected to occur later in the financial year.
+446,003 953,258 507,255 Payments for property, plant, and equipment The variance is due to several projects being behind the year-to-date budget such as Network Infrastructure Replacement Program (\$347K), Bayswater Waves Roof Renewal (\$304K), Waste Transfer Station Renewal (\$300K), Civic Centre Aircon Renewal (\$290K) and End User Devices Replacement Program (\$274K).
 (6,312,403) (5,116,436) 1,195,968 This variance has been offset by the Plant and Equipment replacement program and Morley Sport and Recreation Centre Roof Renewal projects which are both ahead of budget.
 Payments for construction and infrastructure The variance is due to several projects being behind the year-to-date budget with the more notable projects including Tree Management (\$754K), Base Road projects (\$438K) and Roads to Recovery projects (\$332K).
 (9,864,908) (9,290,274) 574,634 Payments for intangible assets Immaterial variance.
 (14,620) (14,551) 69